simon-xe-wang/fibo/Design.md

     The first byte is to indicate the status.
 If it's 0 (means ready) then continue to read rest of it.

 #Next
+This system is able to extend to large scale to get better performance and high availability.
+Below are things we can do next:
+- Use Nginx as load balancer and multiple service nodes.
+- Setup Redis cluster to persist Fibonacci values.
+All values could be partitioned to different groups, and each group has one master and multiple slaves for failover.
+- Deploy multiple executor nodes to receive and handle tasks.
+We can create multiple partitions on the task topic, each executor node subscribe one or more partitions.
+Also multiple nodes can form a kafka consumer group for node down or network issue.